dtk/dtk-docs-v1/_getting-started/quickstart.md

   1. **Running EC2 Instance:** Make sure to have an AWS account handy, and a running EC2 instance that supports docker where you can deploy the Dtk software.
 The EC2 instance doesnt have to be a large server, something like an m3.medium will be sufficient.
   2. **Docker Installed:** Docker is required for the quickstart as we distribute the various Dtk pieces of software inside docker containers.
 For more info on how to install Docker, please check: <a href="https://docs.docker.com/engine/installation" target="_blank">docker-installation</a> (Also make sure to configure Docker as a non-root user  <a href="https://docs.docker.com/engine/installation/linux/linux-postinstall/" target="_blank">Add user to usergroup</a>)
   3. **AWS VPC Instance:**  We will use a pre-existing VPC for this Quickstart demo.
 If you do not have one consult the AWS docs to learn more about creating one: <a href="http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/getting-started-create-vpc.html" target="_blank">getting-started-create-vpc</a>.(Note: Please make sure that the following ports are enabled in the Security Group of the AWS instance: 2222, 6163, 80)
   4. **AWS IAM Credentials:** The Dtk will use IAM credentials to carry out actions such as EC2 machine deployment.
 Make sure the IAM user you use has access to the VPC from step 3 above.
+It is expected that tennant has IAM role assigned (Create IAM role with name: **ec2-dtk-access** and give following privileges: AmazonEC2FullAccess, AmazonVPCFullAccess)

 ## Installation